 What is Dutchess County SPCA?

-Dutchess County SPCA is a non-profit organization dedicated to animal welfare in New York's Hudson Valley.
-The organization provides a comprehensive suite of services, including adoption programs for cats, dogs, and small animals, a low-cost veterinary clinic, vaccination services, and community outreach initiatives designed to support pet retention.
-Their operations are further bolstered by educational resources for pet care and a thrift store that contributes to their funding.
-The SPCA serves a broad audience, from prospective pet adopters to existing pet owners requiring veterinary assistance and individuals passionate about animal welfare.
+Dutchess County SPCA is a dedicated non-profit organization committed to the welfare of cats, dogs, and small animals in New York's Hudson Valley.
+The organization provides essential services including a low-cost veterinary clinic, vaccination programs, and community initiatives designed to keep pets with their families.
+Their mission is further supported by educational resources on pet care and a thrift store, all contributing to a robust ecosystem of animal support and adoption.

 How much funding has Dutchess County SPCA raised?